IvanSlaev/Raspberry_Pi/README.md

 make -j n ARCH=arm CROSS_COMPILE=~/raspberrypi/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/arm-linux-gnueabihf- bcm2709_defconfig

 make -j n ARCH=arm CROSS_COMPILE=~/raspberrypi/tools/arm-bcm2708/gcc-linaro-arm-linux-gnueabihf-raspbian-x64/bin/arm-linux-gnueabihf-

+OR https://www.raspberrypi.org/documentation/linux/kernel/building.md - use same locations on the host

 Now you have a cross compiled linux kernel (in ~/raspberrypi/linux) and cross compilation tools (in ~/raspberrypi/tools).
 To compile modules against it you just need to use Makefiles.onhost(do not forget to specify the module name in Makefile).